top of page

 Ask a non-Californian a place they associate California with.
 They'll probably name-drop Los Angeles, or The Golden Gate, or CA Route One.
-Notice a theme?
-They're all near the beach.

-Those who own beachfront property all view their homes as one-of-a-kind palaces, no matter how small, run-down, or ugly they are.
-And if you're trying to turn that beach-bum bungalow into a picturesque hideaway that would make even the stingiest AirBnB'er fork out hundreds, here's a few plants I like to recommend for landscape installs on the beach.
+.And if you're trying to turn that beach-bum bungalow into a picturesque hideaway that would make even the stingiest AirBnB'er fork out hundreds, I suggest you start in the landscape.

 10) Euryops chrysanthemoides (African Bush Daisy)

-9) Erigeron Karvinskianus (Mexican Fleabane)
+9) Erigeron Karvinskianus (Fleabane Daisy)

 Seriously, if you have a little wind and moisture, your garden can get overrun by these.
 But it's an invasion I welcome.
 Imagine a year-round lump of dainty, yet enduring white, yellow, and pink flowers the size of your fingernail growing in 1 foot tall, 3 foot wide clumps all over the cracks of your rock walls, spilling over planters, filling in gaps between shrubs, and softening up all those rough hardscape edges.
-That's the Mexican Fleabane, and it thrives in temperate, moist coastal climates.
+That's the Fleabane Daisy, and it thrives in temperate, moist coastal climates.
 They're not aggressive, simply prolific.

 8) Salvia Leucophyllia (Purple Sage)